irfanhakim-as/orked/README.md

 ### Toggle SELinux

+- [Security-Enhanced Linux (SELinux)](https://www.redhat.com/en/topics/linux/what-is-selinux) is a security architecture for Linux systems that allows administrators to have more control over who can access the system.
+It was originally developed by the United States National Security Agency (NSA) as a series of patches to the Linux kernel using Linux Security Modules (LSM).

-- This script toggles the [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) enforcement status on Worker nodes, which may be required for certain rare instances.
+- This script toggles the SELinux enforcement status on Worker nodes, which may be required for certain rare instances.

 - From the root of the repository, run the [script](./helpers/selinux-toggle.sh) on the Login node: